Rock hyrax: Feeding and foraging

 Hyraxes feed on a wide variety of plant species, including Lobelia and broad-leafed plants.
 They also have been reported to eat insects and grubs.
 They forage for food up to about 50 m from their refuge, usually feeding as a group and with one or more acting as sentries from a prominent lookout position.
 On the approach of danger, the sentries give an alarm call, and the animals quickly retreat to their refuge.

 They are able to go for many days without water due to the moisture they obtain through their food, but quickly dehydrate under direct sunlight.
 Despite their seemingly clumsy build, they are able to climb trees (although not as readily as Heterohyrax), and readily enter residential gardens to feed on the leaves of citrus and other trees.

 The rock hyrax also makes a loud, grunting sound while moving its jaws as if chewing, and this behaviour may be a sign of aggression.
-Some authors have proposed that observation of this behavior by ancient Israelites gave rise to the misconception given in Leviticus 11:4–8 that the hyrax chews the cud, but the hyrax is not a ruminant.
+Some authors have proposed that observation of this behavior by ancient Israelites gave rise to the misconception given in the Book of Leviticus 11:4–8 that the hyrax chews the cud, but the hyrax is not a ruminant.